ezeeEric/DiVAE/README.md

   main module and imported as global variable.

 ## TODOs
-- load and save functionality of model not working after re-factoring.
+- load and save functionality only load model, not optimiser or other parts
 - plotting engine could be more streamlined
 - add documentation